metamn/react/content/blog/graphql-and-rest-apis-with-aws/index.md

 ---
-title: 'GraphQL and REST APIs in AWS'
+title: 'GraphQL and REST APIs with AWS'
 date: '2019-05-19T03:00:00.284Z'
 ---